BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 I study natural resource management in societies around the world, as well as the politics of conservation and development projects.
 I conduct my research using a flexible mix of game theory and observational data analysis.
 I am especially interested in geospatial data collection and causal inference.

-On this website, you will find some information about my research projects (including replication materials), the courses I teach, and my CV.
+On this website, you will find some information about my research projects, some courses I've taught, and my CV.
 You can also get in touch over email.
 Thank you for visiting!